IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/environment_detector.md

 ##Changelog/Trivia

 0.3.3b
 Added much more functions to the environment detector.
-The environment detector was like an useless block before this update.
+The environment detector was a useless block before this update.

 0.1b
 Added the block.
 It was the second feature of the mod.